yen-0/calendar-hangout-app/README.md

 Add your Vercel deployment URL(s) (e.g., your-app.vercel.app and any custom domains) to the "Authorized domains" list in Firebase Authentication settings.
 Deploy!
 Contributing
-(Add guidelines here if you plan for others to contribute.
-E.g., branching strategy, code style, submitting pull requests.)

 Future Enhancements / To-Do

-(List features you plan to add from your "What's Next" list or other ideas) Full Timezone Support across the application.
+Full Timezone Support across the application.
 Advanced recurring event editing (edit series, this instance only, future instances).
 Push notifications for hangout updates.